 "This rapid growth of the older population may present challenges in the next two decades," said Victoria Velkoff, assistant chief for estimates and projections for the Census Bureau's Population Division.
 "It's also noteworthy that those 85 and older "who often require additional caregiving and support "would increase from about 14 percent of the older population today to 21 percent in 2050."

 The findings are contained in the report, "The Next Four Decades: The Older Population in the United States: 2010 to 2050," which presents information on how the age structure of the overall population and the composition of the older population in terms of age, sex, race and Hispanic origin are expected to change over the next four decades.
 The report provides an analysis of national population projections released in August 2008.

 According to the report, minorities would comprise 42 percent of the 65 and older population in 2050, more than double the proportion they comprise today (20 percent).
 Likewise, among those 85 and older, 33 percent are projected to be minority in 2050, up from 15 percent in 2010.
-(In the report, the minority population refers to people who are other than non-Hispanic, single-race white.)
+(In the report, the minority population refers to people who are apart from non-Hispanic, single-race white.)

-The percentage of the 65 and older population that is Hispanic would rise from 7 percent today to 20 percent in 2050.
+- The percentage of the 65 and older Hispanic population would rise from 7 percent today to 20 percent in 2050.
 In absolute terms, it would increase more than sixfold "from 2.9 million to 17.5 million.
 At the same time, among those 85 and older, the Hispanic population would increase more than ninefold, from 305,000 to 2.9 million.

 - Among those 65 and older, 12 percent are expected to be single-race black and 9 percent Asian in 2050, up from 9 percent and 3 percent, respectively, in 2010.
 In addition, 77 percent are projected to be white alone, down from about 87 percent in 2010.